alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/getting_started_with_tosca_component/getting_started_with_tosca_component.markdown

 ---

 {% info %}
-In this section, we will details our JDK componentwhich can be found in our github:
+In this section, we will details our JDK component that can be found in our github:
 [JDK](https://github.com/alien4cloud/samples/blob/master/jdk){:target="_blank"}
 {% endinfo %}